indigo423/onms-grpc-server/README.md

 ## Compile:

-To compile directly on your machine, Make sure to have at least Go 1.16 installed on your system.
+To compile directly on your machine, Make sure to have at least Go 1.16 and the latest [librdkafka](https://github.com/edenhill/librdkafka) installed on your system.

 ```
 go build